mbastola/computer-vision-cpp-python/multi_view_structure_sfm/README.md

 Okay, matplotlib is limited.
-So I will export the geometry and open it in meshalb
+So I will export the geometry and open it in meshlab

 ```python